On-Page Optimization: The Complete Checklist 2026

 - Keyword density, content quality, readability

-- Crawlability, indexing, canonical
+- Crawlability, Indexing, Canonical

 - User intent, search intent, SERP

-For Austrian companies with international business, multilingual on-page optimization is a critical success factor.
-Implementation errors can cause Google to display the wrong language versions in the wrong markets.
+For Austrian companies with international business, theMultilingual on-page optimizationA critical success factor.
+Implementation errors can lead to Google displaying the wrong language versions in the wrong markets.

 Hreflang tags tell Google which language version of a page is intended for which country and language.
 The most common mistakes:

-Mistake 2: Wrong language code
+Error 2: Incorrect language code

-Use ISO 639-1 language codes and ISO 3166-1 Alpha-2 country codes:
+UseISO 639-1 language codes and ISO 3166-1 Alpha-2 country codes:

 - 'de-AT' for German (Austria)